johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 I also managed to use github actions to run package checks, which I've done before, but what I really wanted was to automate the rendering of the readme, and the building of the package site.

 It's fair to say pkgdown site building and missing images drove me fairly demented over the last night or two, but I think it's all working now.
+For the life of me, I could not figure out why my images were not dispaying on my package site.
+I was knee deep in github issues, trying to find an answer.

+The images were displaying as missing links in Chrome.
+But, on right clicking, there was an option to load the image, and when I did *that*, they appeared.
+And then I remembered that .jpg files often get blocked, while .png don't.
+So I converted them all to .png and my website displayed correctly as intended.

+TWO NIGHTS OF getting nowhere, solved just like that!

-Big fan of github actions once they are up and running.
+I'm a big fan of github actions once they are up and running.

 I will blog more about this, hopefully, but in the meantime, please check out the veritable cornucopia of visual delights* over on [rockthemes](https://johnmackintosh.com/rockthemes/)